debops/debops/ansible/roles/debops.postgresql/docs/defaults-detailed.rst

 This list defines what entries will be set in :file:`/etc/postgresql-common/user_clusters` configuration file.
 It is used by ``pg_wrapper`` in Debian to direct PostgreSQL-related commands to correct clusters.
-DebOps uses the default entry to redirect PostgrSQL-related commands like ``psql`` to either local or remote PostgreSQL server.
+DebOps uses the default entry to redirect PostgreSQL-related commands like ``psql`` to either local or remote PostgreSQL server.

 Each entry is defined by a YAML dict.
 Supported parameters: